zold-io/wts.zold.io/README.md

 you may get unpredictable response codes, like 302/303, and an HTML document in the response body.

-In any asychronous request you may specify a `callback` URI, which will be triggered if the request finished successfully.

 ## Callback API

 If you want to integrate Zold into your website or mobile app, where your